-At certain times you may wish to check Sage for duplicates invoices/orders, especially if you are transiting from manual data entry to automating data entry.
+At certain times you may wish to check Sage for duplicate invoices/orders, especially if you are transiting from manual data entry to automating data entry.
 This article describes the best way we have found in doing this.

 - In Sage go to the Invoice List or Sales Order List, depending on what you have elected to create.
 If you populate the Invoice/Order with the online Order Number then ensure the Customer Order Number column is visible.
 If it isn't, right-click on the column headers in the Sage list and select Customer Order Number from the drop down list.